I enjoy educating others about sustainability and environmental issues.

 There are plenty of examples of sustainable practices to be found.
 It’s worth questioning these practices to find out if they are as sustainable as they first seem, as not all environmentally sustainable projects will be socially sustainable, and so on.
-Here are a few examples, with their positive points – how they are sustainable – and the issues with them – how they might be less sustainable than they seem.
+Here are a few examples, with their positive points, like how they are sustainable, and the issues with them, like how they might be less sustainable than they seem.

 Widely considered to be fundamental for environmental sustainability is the elimination of the use of fossil fuels.
-Fossil fuels are the “non-renewable” energy sources, like gas and oil.
+Fossil fuel is a "non-renewable" energy source, like gas and oil.
 Burning them releases energy, which can be used to heat water and generate electricity.
 Also released is CO2, carbon dioxide.
 If concentrations of CO2 in the atmosphere increase, it contributes to global warming by effectively insulating the planet.

-So, reducing the use of fossil fuels ticks all three boxes of sustainability: better for the environment, helps society in reducing health risks, and costs less so economically sustainable.
-Why, then, doesn’t everyone switch over to using renewable energy sources right away?
+So, reducing the use of fossil fuels ticks all three boxes of sustainability.
+It's better for the environment, helps society in reducing health risks, and costs less so that it's economically sustainable.
+So why doesn’t everyone switch over to using renewable energy sources right away?

 Building Schools in Africa

-Charity and volunteer work is often criticised for its sustainability, or lack thereof, but something that is frequently praised is school building.
+Charity and volunteer work are often criticised for their sustainability or lack thereof, but something that is frequently praised is school-building.
 It can be considered socially sustainable because the school can be used by future generations and contributes skills to the local workforce.
 But is it really sustainable?